WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 1.9.9.1 =
+= 1.9.9.2 =
-New default style, new shortcodes, responsive admin interface, option to disable counts from non-admin and lots more...
+Bug fixes for widget, exclude posts and thumbnail detection.
-Refer to the Changeog for more details
+Refer to the Changelog for more details

 == Changelog ==

+= 1.9.9.2 =
+* Fixed: Show count in widget was always checked
+* Fixed: "List of post or page IDs to exclude from the results" did not work for more than one post
+* Fixed: First image in the post was not detected in some cases.
+First image attached is now prioritised over image detection to speed things up

 = 1.9.9.1 =
 * Fixed: Maintenance cron wasn't running properly